wp-plugins/responsive-column-widgets/readme.txt

 * **Sidebar Encapsulation** - With the widget that the plugin provides, the whole sidebar contents can be embedded as a widget item into another sidebar.
 * **Column Span** - column spans are configurable so that you can set wider widget areas.
 * **Cache** - the output can be cached and the cache lifetime is configurable.
+* **Custom Array** - if you can code PHP, you can pass an array to the plugin's filter so that your array contents can be rendered in multiple columns instead of widgets.
 * and [more](http://wordpress.org/extend/plugins/responsive-column-widgets/other_notes/).

 == Installation ==